New clients would often ask me, “How much does the average artist on CD Baby sell?”

 Some people would take our posted sales figures and divide them. $85 million paid, divided by 250,000 available albums = $340 per album.

-For those types, I’d say the average income, through my one little store, was $5000.
+For those types the average income, through my one little store, was $5000.
 Fifty of them earned over $100,000 each.

-It’s up to you which kind of approach you want to take.
+New clients asking about the average were trying to predict how well they would sell.
+But it’s up to you which kind of approach you want to take.

 Are you at the starting line or finish line?